 Removal from the academic environment is warranted when the dean, student affairs/or designee determines that the student’s presence in the learning environment has the potential to negatively impact any individual, property, or university function as described in the Essential Qualifications and Technical Standards Policy.
 The student will be required to complete a technical standards evaluation, in accordance with the policy, prior to consideration for return to the academic environment.

-If a student is suspended or expelled by the University of Arizona Dean of Students Office, the student will receive notice from the COM-P senior associate dean, academic affairs/or designee confirming dismissal from COM-P. The student is not entitled to a hearing or appeal within the college.
+If a student is suspended or expelled by the University of Arizona Dean of Students Office, the student will receive notice from the COM-P vice dean, undergraduate medical education/or designee confirming dismissal from COM-P. The student is not entitled to a hearing or appeal within the college.

 Incidents concerning unprofessional behavior in extracurricular activities or interactions, violation of clinical site policies (including HIPAA), or other violations of ABOR policy that are not otherwise addressed by the University of Arizona Dean of Students Office will be referred to the SPC.